 Have you given much thought to social media and your career?
-After reading about the lawsuit that’s been filed against LinkedIn, we started thinking about how social media has changed over the years and how online information can not only affect the recruiting process but also an employee's reputation once they're hired.
+Online information can not only affect the recruiting process but also an employee's reputation once they're hired.

 Regardless of the privacy settings you use, the personal information you post through social media isn't necessarily private.
 And once it's out there, you can't take it back.

 In all stages of the career lifecycle, from hiring to promotion to end of employment, strive to put your best foot forward.
 A negative social media presence can damage the respect of an employee in an instant.

 Social media and recruiting: think before you post.